This post may contain affiliate links, view our disclosure.

 For the Meatballs:

-• Add the onion/garlic mixture to the soaked bread along with the veal, egg, salt, white pepper, ground allspice, and ground nutmeg.
+• Make the meat mixture and roll it out.
+Add the sautéed onion to the soaked bread along with the meat, egg, salt, white pepper, ground allspice, and ground nutmeg.
 Use your hands to mix everything together, but try not to over-mix.
+Use a 1 1/2-tablespoon scoop to measure out the meat mixture and roll it into balls (you should get around 20 meatballs).

-• Add the remaining 1 tablespoon butter and the vegetable oil to a large skillet over medium-high heat.
+• Cook the meatballs.
+Add the remaining 1 tablespoon butter and the vegetable oil to a large skillet over medium-high heat.
 Once the butter is melted, add the meatballs.
 Let them sear for about 2 minutes, and then turn the heat down to medium.
 Continue cooking until they’re cooked throughout, about 8 minutes more, flipping them over once about halfway through.
 Transfer the cooked meatballs to a plate and set aside for now.

 For the Gravy: